Epstein–Barr virus positive diffuse large B-cell lymphoma

+EBV+ DLBCL, NOS was previously named Epstein–Barr virus-positive DLBCL of the elderly, by the World Health Organization (WHO) in 2008; because it appeared to be limited to people over the age of 50.
+The name was changed to EBV+ DLBCL, NOS by the WHO in 2016, after the disease was described in much younger adults and children.
+The disease is also classified as one of numerous related and interrelated Epstein-Barr virus-associated lymphoproliferative diseases.
+EBV+ DLBCL, NOS is usually CD20 positive, and has clonal immunoglobulin gene rearrangement.

 Biology

-This type of lymphoma is not associated with immunodeficiency.
 Although reported almost exclusively in Asians, it is not confined to that population.
 The disease usually has an extranodal presentation, with or without lymph node involvement.

 Morphologically, areas of necrosis are often seen as well as Reed–Sternberg-like cells.
 There are two subtypes: one with monotonous large cells, the other with numerous cell sizes as well as reactive cells, but different clinical behavior is not appreciated between these subtypes.
 Morphological differential diagnosis is Hodgkin lymphoma.

-Median survival 2 years, 25% 5-year survival.
+Median survival is 2 years in the elderly.